 OneOme, co-developed by Mayo Clinic, offers the RightMed® comprehensive test, a medication response test that analyzes your DNA to predict how you may respond to hundreds of medications.

 First, review the PATIENT TOOLKIT to get familiar with the test.
-Then, bring the physician materials from this toolkit to your appointment to discuss whether the test is right for you.
+Then, bring the provider materials and order form from this toolkit to your next doctor appointment to discuss whether the test is right for you.

 Your genetic makeup can have a major influence on how you process drugs.
 In fact, genetic factors can account for up to 95% of how you respond to medications.1

 Depending on your genes, your body may break down a drug too slowly or too quickly, which may result in potential side effects, or no effect at all.

 Getting a pharmacogenomic test may help your doctor identify effective medications for you.

 “The RightMed test results, for me, mean that I don't have to be anxious or scared going into a procedure.”

 “I believe this test has saved my daughter’s life because she now has a medication that is effective for her,” said Emma’s mother, Susan.

 The RightMed test can provide insight for everyone.
 It’s particularly meaningful for patients with: